raeldominiquini/freisribeiro.github.io/_posts/2016-05-30-Defining-Digital-Fabrication.md

 Source: https://www.opendesk.cc/about/digital-fabrication

-{% include image.html url="/media/2014-02-27-hello-cosette/cosette.jpg" width="100%" description="Amanda Seyfried as Cosette on the 2012 movie." %}
+{% include image.html url="/media/download.jpg" width="100%" description="ICD/ITKE Research Pavilion 2011 in Stuttgart, Germany" %}

 This new version of Thinny comes with mobile support and some bugfixes.